-When both sexes meet, each agent can instantly recognize the opponent's (innate) type and decide whether to propose.
-For simplicity, we assume that both agents submit their offers or rejections simultaneously.
-If at least one of the two agents decides not to propose, they return to the marriage market and search for another partner.
-If both agents propose, they marry and leave the marriage market permanently.
+When a man and a woman meet, each agent can instantly know the opponent's (innate) type and decide whether or not to propose.
+For simplicity, let us assume that both agents simultaneously submit offers or rejections.
+If at least one of the two agents decides to reject, they separate and each search for another partner.
+If both agents propose, they marry and exit the marriage market permanently.

-All agents discount at rate r > 0, and both sexes are assumed to obtain zero utility flow while they are single.
-However, if a couple marries, each partner obtains a utility flow equal to the spouse's type per unit of time.
-That is, utilities are non-transferable: there is no bargaining for the division of the total marital utility.
-Furthermore, we assume that people live forever and that there is no divorce.
+All agents discount at rate r > 0, and an agent is assumed to obtain zero utility flow while he or she is single, whereas if he or she marries, he or she obtains a utility flow equal to his or her spouse's type per unit of time, and vice versa.
+That is, utilities are non-transferable: agents cannot bargain for the division of the total marital utility.
+Furthermore, we assume that people live permanently and that there is no divorce.

 Let βdt denotes the number of new single men and women who enter the market in any time interval dt.
 Let $\Psi_i(.), i = m, w$, denote the type distribution of male (m) or female entrants (w).
-For simplicity, we assume that Ψ_i (.) is strictly increasing over the interval $[\underline{x}i, \overline{x}i]$, where \underline{x}i and \overline{x}i indicate the infimum and supremum of its support, respectively, and $\underline{x}i > 0$, for i = m, w.
+For simplicity, we assume that $\Psi_i(.)$ strictly increase over the interval $[\underline{x}i, \overline{x}i]$, where \underline{x}i and \overline{x}i indicate the infimum and supremum of its support, respectively, and $\underline{x}i > 0$, for i = m, w.